sveltecult/franken-ui-site/src/content/docs/close.md

 # Tailwind CSS Close

-<p class="mt-2 text-xl text-muted-foreground">Create a close icon that can be combined with different components.</p>
+<p class="mt-2 uk-text-lead">Create a close icon that can be combined with different components.</p>

 ## Usage